Drive cautiously - Endangered birds land on roadway

 What About Housing or Stipend?

 There is no housing or stipends available to support your group.
 You must depend on your own financial resources.
 There are front-country and back-country campgrounds available for up to twelve (12) people on a limited basis (2 to 3 nights depending on location).
 The closest community with housing is 10 miles away, and rents are high.
 Campground spaces available for VIP groups are limited to 3 nights per month.
-If your group would like to book cabins or campgrounds for recreational use only, call any day of the week between 1-3 pm Hawaii time (808) 572-4400, press "0."
+If your group would like to book cabins for recreational use only, go to www.fhnp.org/wcr/ to make a reservation up to 90 days in advance.

 Funds for stipend and/or housing are sometimes available for volunteer groups that are willing to commit to full-time work for 3 or more months.
 If housing is furnished, the VIPs will have a private bedroom in a coed facility with shared kitchen, living room, and bathroom.
 There is no housing for positions located in the Kipahulu District of the park.